elastic/eui/wiki/temp/selection-components.md

 ---

 Still have a question?
-Feel free to comment below, reach out to use via our Slack channel (#eui), or open an issue.
+Feel free to comment below, reach out to us via our Slack channel (#eui), or open an issue.
 We're always happy to help!